ahillss/ReverseEngineeringNotes/README.md

 ## Decompiler

 Reading vast amounts of code from the disassembly can be difficult, a decompiler can make that job much easier, especially for following control flow.
-It can also be useful for identifying global variables (from libraries) and class virtual tables.
+It can also be useful for identifying global variables and the virtual tables of classes.
 A good one is [IDA](https://www.hex-rays.com/products/ida/).

-The C/C++ source generated will not have completely valid syntax (inserting extra information) and will often be missing type information (except for their byte sizes).
+The C/C++ source generated will not have completely valid syntax (as extra information is inserted) and will often be missing type information (except for their byte sizes).

 ## Learning assembly